 A network of LGBTQ identifying faculty and staff across campus who come together for organized set of lunches and networking opportunities.
 This group is designed to provide a safe and supportive atmosphere for faculty and staff who identify somewhere on the LGBTQ spectrum.
 Current or new employees to the university who are interested in being a part of the network, please email Tony Martin at email@example.com for upcoming events and lunches.

 Ally Workshops (All)

 Ally workshops are provided to both Faculty/Staff and students.
-Those looking to be added to the University Ally list can check out our Ally section of the website, or contact Tony Martin, firstname.lastname@example.org.
+Those looking to be added to the University Ally list can check out our Ally section of the website, or contact Jamie Bang, firstname.lastname@example.org.

 Check out our resources tab for more information on Domestic Partner Benefits for faculty and staff, residential opportunties, health and wellness resources, and more.

-Bentley Offers a host of programming opportunities geared to raising awareness and visiblity of LGBTQ topics across campus.
+Bentley Offers a host of programming opportunities geared to raising awareness and visibility of LGBTQ topics across campus.
 Stayed tuned for updates via email and social media on the following annual Traditions.